405th-Infantry-Division/Mantle/mantle.md

 ## Division
 + All Division Staff Offices are appointed by the DCO.

+**Limitations**
++ An individual may not hold more than 2 levels of Command staff leadership positions (e.g. Battalion and Regiment or Battalion and Division, but not Battalion, Regiment, and Division)
++ A member may only serve as Commanding Officer at one level
++ DCO and DXO may not hold another command office

 ### DCO
 + DCO serves life-time terms until retirement from, or forced removal from office.